Head of School (Ex-Officio Member)

-Leigha Johnson is Lead Founder of MCSA and Administrator.
+Leigha Johnson is Lead Founder of Monarch Classical School of the Arts and Head of School.
 She is a passionate, high-performing, agent of change within public education.
 Leigha has over a decade of diverse classroom experience, including instructional coaching and intervention support.
 Additionally, she has served as a curriculum writer and consultant with several publishing organizations, specifically in the area of cross-curricular lesson structures and differentiation strategies.
 Leigha received several awards for her distinction within public education to include classroom achievement data, character development initiatives, and community outreach and advocacy.
 Her education includes a Bachelor of Science in Psychology and Sociology, Masters of Art in Teaching, Masters of Art in Educational Technology, Education Specialist in Education Administration, and currently nearing program completion for Doctor of Education in K-12 Leadership.

 Leigha holds professional licenses in: